Glapwell Collieries. 1882-1974.

 On Saturday last Mr. C. Snow the genial manager of Glapwell Colliery was presented with a gold watch and a purse of gold valued at £14 as a token of the high esteem in which he his held by the officials and workmen employed at the colliery.

-Rest of the colliery photographs from the collection of Bill Skevington.
+Th rest of the colliery photographs and railway articles are from the collections of Bill Skevington, Glynn Waite & Mike King.